 If you’re looking for a great all-around rewards card, the Chase Sapphire Preferred card is a fantastic option.

-The Chase Sapphire Preferred offers 2x Ultimate Reward points per $1 spent on dining and travel, no foreign transaction fees, and flexible redemption options (including transfer partners).
+The Chase Sapphire Preferred offers 2x Ultimate Rewards points per $1 spent on dining and travel, no foreign transaction fees, and flexible redemption options (including transfer partners).

-For just a $95 annual fee, you’ll be able to start earning Chase Ultimate Reward points, one of the most valuable loyalty currencies available.
-Chase Ultimate Reward points can be redeemed for incredible value through their select transfer partners.
+For a modest annual fee, you’ll be able to start earning Chase Ultimate Reward points, one of the most valuable loyalty currencies available.
+Chase Ultimate Reward points can be redeemed for incredible value through the Chase transfer partners.

-For those looking for a competitor Hotel card, the Hyatt Credit Card makes a lot of sense.
+For those looking for a competitor hotel-branded card, the World of Hyatt card makes a lot of sense.
 The World of Hyatt program is arguably one of the best hotel loyalty programs, with great elite benefits and a fantastic award chart.

-The Hyatt Credit Card earns members 4x Hyatt points for Hyatt stays, plus 2x points at restaurants, airline tickets, local transit, and fitness clubs.
-Cardholders get automatic Discoverist status, a free night each year, and 2 elite night credits for every $5,000 spent on the card.
+The World of Hyatt card earns members 4x World of Hyatt points for Hyatt stays, plus 2x points at restaurants and on airline tickets, local transit, and fitness clubs.
+Cardholders get automatic Discoverist status, a free night each year, and 2 Elite Night Credits for every $5,000 spent on the card.

 It depends!
-If you’re someone who frequents Marriott hotels, values elite status with the program, and can take advantage of the annual free night, then the Marriott Boundless card is certainly worth considering.
+If you’re someone who frequents Marriott hotels, values elite status with the program, and can take advantage of the annual free night, then the card is certainly worth considering.

-The Marriott Boundless card is a $0 foreign transaction fee card.
+This card does not charge foreign transaction fees.
 You can use it anywhere in the world that accepts Visa without any extra fees.

-Yes, the Marriott Boundless card charges a $95 annual fee.
+Yes, the card charges a $95 annual fee.

-Your Marriott points will expire after 24 months of no account activity.
-To keep them alive, you just need to a qualifying activity, like earning or redeeming points.
+Your Marriott Bonvoy points will expire after 24 months of no account activity.
+To keep them alive, you just need to do a qualifying activity, like earning or redeeming points.